FedericoGalli-RegLab/ObjectRecognitionFuturaExpo/README.md

 ﻿# FuturaExpo Object Recognition API Documentation

-## PLEASE NOTE The following APIs are currently in a dummy development state wich means the APIs DO NOT return any meaningfull result.
-We are defining the architecture to let the DEVs build up the main code structure.
+## PLEASE NOTE
+**The following APIs are currently in a dummy development state wich means the APIs DO NOT return any meaningfull result.
+We are defining the architecture to let the DEVs build up the main code structure.**

+## APIs Documentation
 Welcome to our API documentation, where we provide comprehensive information about our APIs.
 These APIs are designed to predict objects (lets suppose for now there could be a multiple object detedction, TBD if in future this is still possible) from an image and return a chat-gpt generated text telling the predicted objects emissions.

 ## Table of Contents